LEADERSHIP

 President

 Andrew Stith brought the Cristo Rey mission to life in Milwaukee as founding President of Cristo Rey Jesuit High School.
-Mr. Stith most recently was a founding leader and Vice President of Advancement for Cristo Rey Kansas City High School and is in his 14th year of service to Cristo Rey schools.
+Prior to Milwaukee, he was a founding leader and Vice President of Advancement for Cristo Rey in Kansas City and has dedicated over 20 years of service to the Cristo Rey Network.

 Andrew and his wife Ann are proud parents of four children.